 Our journey could not have begun without three key people:

 - One who advised, brainstormed and literally welded his way into preparing our truck camper for the journey and also provided support for us while on the road

 - Another friend who not only put in a lion’s share of labor into preparing our truck for the road, but also acted as our on-the-road mechanic, advising us anytime we called with issues

 - A third friend who has spend endless hours as our webmaster and tech guru, bearing with us in our many requests and demands

 Of course, our family and closest friends are due gratitude beyond which we can express in any post.
 Simply supporting our dream has given us enough to push through when it seems impossible.

 A Parting Thought

 We won’t leave you with fuzzy feelings that the world is getting better every day.
 In fact, we believe it’s the contrary.
 It takes ordinary people like you and us to find opportunities to help each other.
-Whether we give our last dollar, or push a lawn mower across the yard, what you do matters.
+Whether we give our last dollar or push a lawnmower across the yard, what we do matters.